This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 Despite earlier analysis suggesting that EU net migration was negative during the pandemic (i.e. that there was net emigration), revised ONS experimental estimates indicated that EU net migration remained positive in the 2020 calendar year.
 It estimated that emigration of EU citizens only turned negative with the introduction of the post-Brexit immigration system in 2021, which greatly reduced opportunities for EU citizens to move to the UK.
 Take-up of work visas among EU citizens in the post-Brexit immigration system in 2021 and 2022 was relatively low, as explained in the Migration Observatory briefing, Work visas and migrant workers in the UK.

-Net migration of EU citizens in 2023 was -76,000, according to experimental ONS estimates.
+Net migration of EU citizens in the year ending June 2024 was -95,000, according to experimental ONS estimates.
 More detail on how EU net migration has changed following the Brexit referendum and COVID-19 pandemic can be found in the Migration Observatory briefing EU Migration to and from the UK, and the impacts of lower EU net migration in the labour market are discussed in the Migration Observatory report, How is the End of Free Movement Affecting the Low-Wage Labour Force in the UK?

 Projections of future net migration are inherently uncertain

 In its most recent population projections, produced in early 2024 and based on 2021 data, ONS assumed that net migration would fall to an average long-term level of 315,000 by 2028.
-The fact that net migration in 2022 was an estimated 764,000 does not mean that this projection is ‘wrong,’ since the projection is for long-term migration after 2028 when some of the factors that have increased net migration recently may no longer be present.
+The fact that net migration in 2022 was an estimated 872,000 does not mean that this projection is ‘wrong’ since the projection is for long-term migration after 2028, when some of the factors that have increased net migration recently may no longer be present.

 Nonetheless, net migration assumptions contained in population projections over the past twenty years have usually undershot.
 Figure 6 shows the ONS migration assumption used in its principal population projection compared to official estimates of net migration in the same year.
 In most years, actual net migration has been higher than the projection based on data for the same year, which means that the projections assumed net migration would decline in future.
 In practice, net migration has fluctuated up and down but usually remained higher than projected.
 For example, net migration was an estimated 229,000 in 2008.
 The 2008-based population projections assumed that net migration would fall to 180,000 within a few years, but it remained persistently above 180,000, with a brief exception in 2012.
 Another exceptional year was 2020 when the COVID-19 pandemic unexpectedly reduced net migration.
 For a further discussion of ONS population projections, see the Migration Observatory briefing, The Impact of Migration on UK Population Growth.